NGPVAN/job-descriptions/advertisements/software qa analyst - domain focus.md

 * Write test plans and execute them for new features and applications
 * Learn to build and troubleshoot automated browser tests (we'll help train you)
+* Ensure that we're delivering a great, bug free user experience for our users

 Actual minimum requirements
 ---------------------------